BernardGreenberg/NXSYS/MSWindows2016/README.md

 You do not need a Mac to clone this repository and engage with this code.

-To build a new Windows NXSYS, the "solution" and its projects have to be opened and upgraded by a current Visual Studio environment, the embedded pathnames changed, and such problems as crop up in integrating newer code solved.
-Anyone attempting this project for amusement should try building the entire 2016 image with a newer Visual Studio before attempting to integrate the newer code.
+To build a new Windows NXSYS, the "solution" and its projects have to be opened and upgraded by a current Visual Studio environment, the embedded pathnames changed, and such problems as crop up fixed.
+Anyone attempting this project for amusement should try building the entire 2016 image as it stands with a newer Visual Studio before attempting to integrate the newer code from the Mac build.

 The reasons I'm not eager to do this myself any time soon are:

 - I love the Mac and dislike MS-Windows.
 I know that the MS System is much more popular, and ubiqitous.
 I don't particularly like debugging on Windows, but these reasons are irrational.

 - I don't have a modern machine running modern Windows, and it's not worth my while to buy one just to upgrade NXSYS.
 That opinion may change,